geometalab/GhostAR/README.md

 _Figure 2_

-Under the section "Image Target Behaviour" you can select your imported database and image you want to display on this object.
+Under the section _Image Target Behaviour_ you can select your imported database and image you want to display on this object.
 Now you have to drag a ghost object onto the image target.
 You can find pre-created ghosts under "Assets/Ghost/Objects".
-For each new ghost you have to add the components "Mesh Collider" and "Ghost Catcher (Script)".
+For each new ghost you have to add the components _Mesh Collider_ and _Ghost Catcher (Script)_.
 You also have to resize and reposition the ghost so it's in front of the image target.
 Otherwise you won't see the ghost appear in the app.